tphat2616/elibrary/README.md

     * `gin` + `string_to_array`: has some disadvantage
       - Only work with searching word by word and
       - Not work with stop-word such as: `and`, `or`, `the` and stemming word such as: `teach` `teaching` `teaches`.
-    * `gin` + `to_tsvector`: more better but
+    * `gin` + `to_tsvector`: more better
       - work well with stop-word and stemming
-      - Only work when searching word by word.
+      - But only work when searching word by word.
     * `gin` + `pg_trgm` + `Like` operator: best solution
-      - work well with stop-word and stemming.
+      - Work well with stop-word and stemming.
-      - work without a complete word.
+      - Work without a complete word.
       - Have a few functions for supporting to calculate matching rate.

   * Summary, we have `Gin` + `pg_trgm` + `Like` operator for searching engine.